 8. Consider purchasing student travel insurance for emergencies, which we pray they don’t need.
 HaveUHeard recommends Allianz Travel Insurance.

 9. If they will be traveling around and staying at hotels, which my daughter and her friends did on occasion, HaveUHeard that students can find access to special rates through StudentUniverse?
 Click here for more information.
+Or, they can consider staying at a hostel.
+Hostels are not all so shabby anymore.
+Check out HostelWorld to see how nice (and inexpensive) some of them are.

 10. You may want to consider having your student get Global Entry which runs approximately $100 for five years but makes getting through security so much easier.
 Or, have them download the Mobile Passport app which is free and helps to speed you through U.S. Customs. (officially authorized by U.S. Customs and Border Protection).
 They will still need their passport but it saves them time.